-Eaton House Schools Staff Behaviour Safeguarding (Code of Conduct) Policy and ICT Acceptable Usage Policy explain the responsibilities of staff in relation to keeping pupils safe online.
+Eaton House Schools Online Safety Policy explain the responsibilities of staff in relation to keeping pupils safe online.

 Eaton House Schools does all it reasonably can to limit the pupil's exposure to the above risks in school.
 It has sophisticated filters and monitoring systems in place, which are designed to protect them from online abuse without imposing unreasonable restrictions and preventing pupils benefitting from the wealth of resources available online.